emilkloeden/pallets/About colors and schemes.md

 Key words there being: `tone`, `shade` and `color` (or hue, really).

-Thus if HSL is available we can generate a collection of values with a different saturation level to achieve this theme.
+Thus if HSL is available we can generate a collection of values with a different lighness level to achieve this theme.